artogahr/lockne/thesis/chapters/03-literature-review.typ

-// LITERATURE REVIEW EXPANSION GUIDE
-// Target: 20 pages total (currently ~8 pages)
-// Timeline: Complete by end of Week 4 (Month 1)
-//
-// CURRENT STATUS: Basic structure exists
-// WHAT YOU NEED TO ADD: ~12 more pages in sections marked with TODO
-//
-// WRITING TIPS FOR ADHD:
-// - Write 1-2 pages per day maximum
-// - Start with the section you find most interesting
-// - Use the Pomodoro technique (25 min focused writing)
-// - Don't edit while writing - just get content down first
-//
-// RESEARCH STRATEGY:
-// - Each TODO section includes specific papers/books to read
-// - Spend 30-45 minutes reading, then 60-90 minutes writing
-// - Focus on finding 3-5 key papers per section
-// - Use Google Scholar for academic papers
-// - Check university library for book access

 = Literature Review

 Before designing and building Lockne, it is essential to understand the technologies that make it possible and the context in which it will operate.
 This review surveys the technical landscape, focusing on the three pillars of the project: the eBPF framework for kernel programmability, the WireGuard protocol for secure and performant tunneling, and the Rust language for building a reliable control plane.
 Critically, it also analyzes existing approaches to application-specific traffic control, identifying their limitations.
 The goal is to establish a clear justification for Lockne's architecture by demonstrating how it addresses a distinct gap left by current solutions.